zzzzzz9125/Miscz/README.md

 **Now if you want to use MisczTools Scripts (v.1.2.0 or later version), you must add [FFmpeg](https://ffmpeg.org/download.html) to the environment variables in advance.
 Google it if you don't know how to.**

-You can go to the latest Releases for file downloads.
+You can go to the [Latest Releases](https://github.com/zzzzzz9125/Miscz/releases/) for file downloads.

 <br>